-Online estate agency Tepilo responds to the shock announcement of a general election in June, with comment from property expert Sarah Beeny.
+Online estate agency Tepilo responds to the shock announcement of a general election in June, with comment from our property expert.

 This week Prime Minister Theresa May made the surprise move of calling for an early general election on June 8.

 The vote was approved almost unanimously by MPs in the House of Commons, giving politicians just seven weeks to campaign.